FernandoCL1991/problem_set_03/README.md

 # problem_set_03
-Code to answer problem set 3
+Code and dataset to answer problem set 3